tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: error creating Attribute: multiple errors</strong> thrown as expected
 </blockquote>
 #### Attribute.ModelID
-<p>Attribute.ModelID is a constructor that is used as a special type for references to IDs in external models.
-Note it is a function embedded as a member of the Attribute to encapsulate it.</p>
+Attribute.ModelID is a constructor that is used as a special type for references to IDs in external models.
+Note it is a function embedded as a member of the Attribute to encapsulate it.

 &nbsp;<b><i>objects created should be an instance of Attribute.ModelID:</i></b>
 ```javascript
 return new Attribute.ModelID(new Model()) instanceof Attribute.ModelID;